viper-adnan/Warez/README.md

 #### Public Trackers
 - [1337x](https://anonym.to/?https://1337x.to/) - 1337x is a torrent site that offers verified torrent downloads.
 - [7torrents](https://anonym.to/?https://www.7torrents.cc/) - Privacy-focused DHT search engine without any ads.
+- [Bthub.Me](https://anonym.to/?https://www.bthub.me/) - (CN) - Movies, Docus & more for your chinese friends.
 - [BTDB](https://anonym.to/?https://btdb.to/) - Large BitTorrent DHT search engine.
 - [CGPeers](https://anonym.to/?https://www.cgpeers.to/) - CGPeers is a well known trusted tracker (registration every 15th and 1st of the month).
 - [dlb.to](https://anonym.to/?https://dlb.to/) - Indixer for various Warez websites and material.